glmdgrielson/words/navi/navi.md

 walls, talking about all of the things he wanted to do with his brother.
 It was kind of cute, honestly, and it was good to see him being happy.
 Of course, that means that I'm going to have to add Lan to the mix too and _soon_.

+---

+The next day I'm working on creating Lan when I notice something in MegaMan's terminal.
+A question.
+"Hey, how come there's only text here?
+I can't see anything in here!"

+A moment later, I come up with my lie.
+"This is a bit of an old clunker of a PET.
+Doesn't even have internet access.
+I'll work on that later."

+MegaMan seems a bit grumpy.